Measuring outage resilience in a distribution system with the number of outages in large events: Discussion and Conclusion

 We examine the probability distribution of the number of forced outages in large resilience events in a distribution system.
 There is heavy-tailed power law behavior.
 We propose LENORI and ALENO resilience metrics based on the number of outages in large events that describe the power grid strength relative to the weather severity and frequency.
 These metrics mitigate the problem of excessive statistical variability due to the heavy tails by taking the logarithm of the number of outages.
+While the number of outages in each event is a useful metric for individual events, it varies too erratically to characterize the power system resilience.
+Indeed, LENORI without the logarithm requires too much data ($>11$ years) to have reasonable statistical accuracy.
+As regards metrics based on customer minutes interrupted, SAIDI is well known to be erratic when major event days are included, and this analogous problem is solved by the logarithmic metric SALEDI \cite{ahmadArxiv26a}.

-ALENO also determines the slope magnitude tail index $\alpha$ that characterizes the large event trend.
+\looseness=-1 ALENO also determines the slope magnitude tail index $\alpha$ that characterizes the large event trend.
 The heavy tail for the distribution of the number of outages is less heavy ($\alpha=1.3$) than the tail for the distribution of customer minutes interrupted ($\alpha=0.83$) reported in \cite{ahmadArxiv26a} for the same utility.

-\looseness=-1 The extent of high statistical variability of metrics calculated from the number of outages without a logarithm depends on the tail index $\alpha$, so we consider whether the value of $\alpha=1.3$ in our data is typical.
+The extent of high statistical variability of metrics calculated from the number of outages without a logarithm depends on the tail index $\alpha$, so we consider whether the value of $\alpha=1.3$ in our data is typical.
 Initial calculations for four other USA distribution systems give $\alpha$ ranging from 1.0 to 1.6 with mean value 1.2, giving some indication that our data is typical and that the logarithm is needed to limit metric variability in other cases.
 Future work should confirm this by systematically testing the new metrics on a wide range of systems and optimizing the choice of the large event threshold $N_{\rm L}$.